 Bring to a simmer and reduce heat to the lowest setting to gently cook while you cook the pasta.

 5 Cook pasta: Add dry pasta to the pot of boiling salted water.
 Cook uncovered at a vigorous full boil until al dente—cooked, but still a little firm to the bite, about 13-14 minutes.

 6 Stir cooked pasta into sauce: Drain the pasta and stir into the sauce.
-Toss with chopped fresh parsley.
+Toss with grated Parmesan and chopped fresh parsley.